Reviews Communities Blog FAQ Services Contact

 You might also weigh adjacent submarkets that share tenant pools and commute patterns.

-You might think the highest cap rate wins, but you should focus on the most reliable NOI.
+The most common mistake is chasing the highest cap rate instead of the most reliable NOI — a deal with solid fundamentals will outperform every time.
 A 6.2 percent cap with clean utility data, sound roofs, and modest turns may outperform a 6.8 percent cap that hides deferred maintenance.
 Another mistake is picking a real estate broker San Diego solely by brand.
 The best San Diego realtor for multifamily is the one who controls inventory and can produce bank-ready models fast.
 You also should not assume rent growth will bail out thin deals.
 With average rents in Escondido showing recent softness, you should buy based on in-place income and plan for value you can control, like unit turns, parking, and utility recapture.
 Finally, do not skip early insurance and property tax rebids.
 Many investors underwrite last year’s premiums or miss the tax reset, which can erase spread against your debt.

 Frequently Asked Questions